AikateriniT/H5-Uryyb-Greb/README.md

     - Leak a key bit once in a while, embedded in the ciphertext.
     - “Dumb down” the effective key to something in the 30-bit range.
     - Use a fixed IV, or encrypt a fixed header at the beginning of each encrypted message.
     - Generate a few random bytes, encrypt them with the key, and then put both the plaintext and the ciphertext of those random bytes at the beginning of the encrypted message.

 PUBLIC-KEY CRYPTOGRAPHY VERSUS SYMMETRIC CRYPTOGRAPHY

 Public-key cryptography or symmetric cryptography?

-It is a continuous debate since the cryptography was invented.
+Utility of public algoritmhs is a continuous debate since the cryptography was invented.
+Needham and Schroeder camy to the conclusion that the number and length of messages are greater with public-key algorithms than the symmetric algorithms.
+The symmetric algorithm was more efficient than the public-key algorithm.

+According to Whitfield Diffie:

+Public-key cryptography is a new form of cryptosystem.
+The critisism of this system here is based both on security and performance.
+In comparison of the RSA and the DES system, the RSA was far more sufficient in terms of performance and DES required bigger keys.
+The need to build hybrid systems emerged.
+Public-key cryptography and symmetric cryptography are two completely different things.

+    - Symmetric cryptography is best for encrypting data.
+It is orders of magnitude faster and is not susceptible to chosen-ciphertext attacks.
+It is best for key management and a myriad of protocols.

 Choose a password manager.
 Explain: (This subtask y does not require tests with a computer if the question can be answered without them)
 ----------------------------------------------------------------------------------------------